 Not long ago I represented a lawyer charged with Solicitation of a prostitute.
 He was with colleagues, leaving a restaurant after a late night dinner.
 The undercover officer approached this man and his friends and offered sexual services.
 All of them declined.
 As they were walking away the officer looked at my client and reduced her price.
 He jokingly said “how about one million dollars?”.
 He was arrested.
 Fortunately his friends were able to corroborate his story and the charges were dismissed.
 But what about those occasions where someone does not have a witness?
 Hopefully the accused will hire someone experienced at resolving these cases in a manner in which there will be no trace of a criminal record.

-The Law Offices of Stephen Neyman, P.C. defends these cases and more.
+Law Offices of Stephen Neyman Criminal Lawyers defends these cases and more.
 Call us at 617-263-6800 or send us an email.
 We know that we can help you.